Some asylum seekers can now apply for asylum online

 1. If you are applying for asylum with USCIS, you may be able to complete and submit your asylum application online!
 However, there are exceptions:

 - You cannot apply online if you had an immigration court case in the past and the judge dismissed (or closed) your case.
-If you decide to apply for asylum again with USCIS, you need to mail your asylum application to a special address.
+If you decide to apply for asylum again with USCIS, you need to mail your asylum application.
 Learn more here.

 What are the steps to file for asylum online, if I am eligible?